Fran Lebowitz: New York City

 Lebowitz has been critical of the gentrification and changing culture of New York City.
 She explained that the main difference between "Old New York" and "New New York" is the influence and dominance of the culture of money.
 While New York was always an expensive city, people who were not rich could live in Manhattan and "you didn't have to think about money every second."
 This was because, among other reasons, "there were a zillion bad jobs.
 That doesn't exist any more.
 I mean, I could wake up one afternoon with zero money—I don't just mean in the house, I mean to my name—and know that by the end of the day, I would have money."

 She has been critical of New York mayors Rudy Giuliani and Michael Bloomberg for making New York more "suburban" and accelerating gentrification in Manhattan.
 She has also been critical of the large numbers of wealthy people in New York City, as she believes they do not create anything of value but only consume things.
 Of Bloomberg, she said:

 Of Giuliani's law enforcement policies she said, "When Giuliani was the mayor, every five minutes an unarmed black man was shot in the back."
 Lebowitz abhors New York City's high number of tourists, calling the shift in the 1980s toward promoting the city as a tourist destination "an incredibly horrible idea".
 She has cited tourism as a cause of New York's housing shortage because hotels are built rather than apartment buildings, and described the negative effects of gearing the city's economy towards tourists: "You cannot lure these herds of hillbillies into the middle of a city, and not have it affect the city."

 Of the homelessness crisis in New York, she has said, "Any New Yorker who walks down the street in this rich city ... you can't even hear anything because the money's making so much noise now, and see people in the street and not feel this is a disgrace to the country, it's a disgrace to the city."

-In 2022, Lebowitz was a guest on Questlove's "Quest for Craft".
-She discussed how New York City is important to her craft, and how a sense of place is important to writers.